photoprism/photoprism-docs/docs/user-guide/use-cases/google.md

 !!! note
-    Google Photos albums won't be imported yet as we're trying to find a way to deal with auto-generated albums user may not want to import.
+    Google Photos albums won't be imported yet as we're trying to find a way to deal with auto-generated albums users may not want to import.